[Skip to Content]

 General

-Q: What is the nomination timeline for the State and Local Award of Distinction?
+Q: What is the nomination timeline for the U.S. Federal Award of Distinction?

-A: The 2025 nomination timeline for the Tax Analysts State and Local Award of Distinction is as follows:
+A: The 2025-2026 nomination timeline for the Tax Analysts U.S Federal Award of Distinction is as follows:

 Q: Does the winner need to attend the award ceremony in order to be eligible for nomination?

 A: Yes.
 The recipient of the Tax Analysts Award of Distinction must attend the award ceremony in person.
-The U.S. State and Local Tax award will be formally presented at the Paul J. Hartman State and Local Tax Forum, and Tax Analysts will cover all associated travel expenses.
-In-person attendance is a key part of the award experience and includes delivering a keynote address and being recognized before an audience of leading state and local tax professionals.
+The U.S. Federal Taxation award will be formally presented at the American Bar Association Section of Taxation 2026 May Tax Meeting, and Tax Analysts will cover all associated travel expenses.
+In-person attendance is a key part of the award experience and includes delivering a keynote address and being recognized before an audience of leading tax professionals.

 Q: Can I use my Tax Notes login to access the awards site?